-Synopsis: UNIT has been invited to provide security for a top secret drilling project to find a new energy source from the Earth’s core.
-Hoping that the facility might help with his repairs to the TARDIS, the Doctor immediately becomes an irritation for the project’s director and instigator Professor Stahlman, who is determined to see the project to undoubted victory, whatever the risk.
-Then a freak accident sees the Doctor transported to a parallel world where Stahlman’s project is much further advanced – and the dangers more apparent.
+Synopsis: UNIT has been invited to provide security for a top secret drilling project in search of a new energy source from the Earth’s core.
+Hoping that the facility might help with his repairs to the TARDIS, the Doctor immediately becomes an irritation for the project’s director and instigator, Professor Stahlman, who is determined to lead the project to undoubted victory, whatever the risk.
+Afreak accident sees the Doctor transported to a parallel world where Stahlman’s project is much further advanced – and the dangers more apparent.
 Can the Doctor save this world and make it back to his own in time?

 - 1 Project Inferno